Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Generative AI Applications in Wildfire Management

-\citet{khanmohammadi2023artificial} presents a machine learning framework for predicting wildfire spread sustainability and crown fire occurrence in semiarid shrublands of southern Australia.
+\cite{khanmohammadi2023artificial} presents a machine learning framework for predicting wildfire spread sustainability and crown fire occurrence in semiarid shrublands of southern Australia.
 The study uses a TGAN to generate synthetic fire records, addressing the challenge of small training datasets commonly encountered in this domain.
 The inclusion of synthetic data led to substantial performance improvements, increasing classification accuracy by up to 20\% for spread sustainability and 4\% for crown fire prediction.
 This enhanced dataset was used to train and evaluate several classifiers—including Support Vector Machines (SVM), Multilayered Neural Networks (MLP), and Multinomial Naive Bayes (MNB)—with the SVM model paired with TGAN-generated data achieving the highest accuracy.
-The results demonstrate the potential of combining generative AI with traditional supervised learning models to improve generalization and reliability in data-scarce wildfire prediction settings. \citet{khanmohammadi2024using} extends this approach to Canadian conifer forests, focusing on predicting wildfire propagation types, including surface, passive crown, and active crown fires.
-In this study, TGAN is again employed to address class imbalance by generating synthetic data for underrepresented fire types, significantly boosting prediction accuracy and F1-scores—especially for difficult-to-classify categories like passive crown fires.
-The study evaluates four additional machine learning models: two ensemble methods (Random Forest and XGBoost) and two AutoML approaches (TabPFN and AutoGluon), with TabPFN consistently achieving the best results when trained on GAN-augmented data.
-These findings reinforce the value of GAN-based data generation as a means of overcoming real-world data limitations and enhancing the predictive capabilities of wildfire behavior models.
+The results demonstrate the potential of combining generative AI with traditional supervised learning models to improve generalization and reliability in data-scarce wildfire prediction settings. \rev{Trained on a dataset comprising 61 experimental fires in Australian semiarid shrublands—augmented by 27 TGAN-generated samples for spread sustainability and 13 for crown fire cases—the TGAN-enhanced SVM achieved 90\% accuracy for predicting sustained fire propagation and 80\% accuracy for active crown fire occurrence on an independent evaluation set of 29 fires.
+Compared to logistic regression models developed on the same data, this represented improvements of 15 percentage points for spread sustainability and 4 points for crown fire prediction, along with markedly higher sensitivities (1.0 vs. 0.77 and 0.55, respectively).
+Although the study did not report training or inference times, it clearly demonstrated that integrating TGAN-based data augmentation substantially boosts predictive performance and robustness relative to traditional statistical approaches, especially under data-limited conditions.}